 On November 22, 2017, the Ontario government passed Bill 148, Fair Workplaces, Better Jobs Act, 2017.
-The bill amends a number of provisions of the Employment Standards Act and raises the minimum wage to \$14 per hour starting January 1, 2018 and then to \$15 per hour starting January 1, 2019.
-Other provinces, including Alberta, Québec and British Columbia, either had already announced or have announced since November 2017 notable increases in the statutory minimum wage, which are set to come into effect in Fiscal 2019 and beyond.
-As a result, the Corporation's SG&A will increase in Fiscal 2019 and beyond.
+The bill amended a number of provisions of the Employment Standards Act, raised the minimum wage to \$14 per hour as of January 1, 2018 and was set to raise the minimum wage to \$15 per hour starting January 1, 2019.
+On November 21, 2018, the Ontario government passed Bill 47, Making Ontario Open for Business Act, 2018.
+The bill amends numerous provisions of Bill 148 and froze the Ontario minimum wage at \$14 per hour until October 1, 2020, following which it would be adjusted annually by the rate of inflation.
+Alberta raised its minimum wage to \$15 per hour on October 1, 2018.
+Other provinces, including Québec and British Columbia, Nova Scotia and Prince Edward Island have announced notable increases in their statutory minimum wage, which have either come into effect recently or are set to come into effect in Fiscal 2020 and beyond.